jjfraney/bells/readme.txt

 	set: bind_to_address         "0.0.0.0"
         	removing/commenting the other.

+enable mpd as user level system process (started at boot by systemd)
+	current debian on beagleboard as init.d for mpd, upgrade? changed /etc/default/mpd to point to /home/bells/.mpd/mdp.conf

+	mpd can be started manually (it is not already running): login as user bells
+		mpd -v .mpd/mpd.conf

 add user 'bells'
 	# create home directory, user name: 'bells'
+	# the userid of 'bells' on host, must be same as userid in docker containers.
 	useradd -m bells
 	# add user 'bells' to 'audio' group
 	usermod -a -G audio bells